-Here at Yorkshire Escapes, we’re fond of our four-legged friends so we’ve put together an easy dog friendly guide, so you can explore Yorkshire in paw friendly territory.
+Here at Yorkshire Escapes, we’re very fond of our four-legged friends so we’ve put together an easy-to-follow guide of dog friendly holidays in Yorkshire.
+This way you can explore the area in a paw-friendly manner while staying in one of our stunning dog-friendly cottages in Yorkshire.

 Summerbridge, near Harrogate.